Lego Legends of Chima Online: The Eagle's Challenge

 During Spring 2014, a special event called the Eagle's Challenge was released where players had to look for Sugar Pits (Melting Caves) around CHIMA by following a trail of sweets on the ground.
 Inside the caves, players could battle Eagle bosses and earn exclusive loot.
 If a player was in a Sugar Pit when the event ended, the player would still be in it, but if the player left the cave after the event, it would disappear, the event being over.

 The Outlands

 The Outlands, from Season Two of the TV Series, was launched 15 July 2014.
 It included new areas, buildings, powers, bosses, weapons & armor, and much of the UI was updated.
 Income per hour houses changed to have consistent wait times, where previously the time between payouts increased with upgrades.
 A newspaper was added to display current and upcoming events as well as featured news updates.

+Development

+Legends of Chima Online was developed for the younger audience, with kids from 7 to 12 years old in mind.
+While there were some differences between the browser and iOS versions regarding the user interface, they shared the same code base in order to apply the updates for both at the same time.

+Reception

+Nick Tywalk of Gamezebo rated the game 80/100 points, saying it was "largely successful", despite lacking the originality of its predecessor.
+Jeff Cork of Game Informer stated that he was impressed by the game, calling it "an enjoyable, safe space for kids to play with their friends (and parents)".
+He also praised its cross-platform play with the mobile version.
+Chad Sapieha of Common Sense Media rated the game 4/5 stars, calling it potentially appealing for many children, but criticizing "mindless" combat and "conspicuously placed ads".